davghouse/Daves.DeepDataDuplicator/README.md

 Notes
 -----
 As seen above, the root table can have a dependent reference off to some other table, with the recursion never discovering that table.
-In that case the dependent reference is copied without being updated just like any other non-reference column.
+In that case, the dependent reference is copied without being updated just like any other non-reference column.

 The copying relies on tables having an identity column as a primary key, except for tables without incoming dependent references **and** without outgoing non-dependent references (e.g., cross-reference tables are fine).
 To understand the limitations better, search the code for 'ArgumentException'.

-Triggers should be reviewed to make sure they won't cause problems, or disabled before running the procedure.
+Triggers should be reviewed to make sure they won't cause problems, or they should be disabled before running the procedure.
 The main concern is that non-dependent references of inserted rows temporarily reference non-inserted rows.
 In my case triggers were being used to update some aggregate on a table being dependently referenced, so there was no problem.